WeblateOrg/weblate/docs/admin/config.rst

 accounts is protected by captcha.
 This setting is optional, and a default of True will be assumed if it is not supplied.

-If enabled the captcha is added to all pages where users enter email address:
+If enabled the captcha is added to all pages where users enter e-mail address:

 * New account registration.
 * Password recovery.
-* Adding email to an account.
+* Adding e-mail to an account.
 * Contact form for users who are not logged in.

 .. setting:: REGISTRATION_EMAIL_MATCH